 The Adviser and its affiliates receive substantial fees from us in return for their services, and these fees could influence the advice provided to us.
 We pay to the Adviser an incentive fee that is based on the performance of our portfolio and an annual management fee that is accrued monthly and paid quarterly in arrears at an annual rate of 1.25% of the value of our net assets as of the beginning of the first business day of the applicable month.
 Because the incentive fee is based on the performance of our portfolio, the Adviser may be incentivized to make investments on our behalf that are riskier or more speculative than would be the case in the absence of such compensation arrangement.
 The way in which the incentive fee is determined may also encourage the Adviser to use leverage to increase the return on our investments.
-In addition, because the base management fee is based on the net assets as of the last day of the applicable quarter, which includes any outstanding borrowings under any credit facilities, the Adviser may be incentivized to recommend the use of leverage or the issuance of additional equity to make additional investments and increase the net assets as of the last day of the applicable quarter.
-Our compensation arrangements could therefore result in us making riskier or more speculative investments, or relying more on leverage to make investments, than would otherwise be the case.
+In addition, because the base management fee is based on the net assets as of the last day of the applicable quarter, which includes any outstanding borrowings under any credit facilities, the Adviser may be incentivized to recommend the use of leverage or the issuance of additional equity to make additional investments, or relying more on leverage to make investments, than would otherwise be the case.
 This could result in higher investment losses, particularly during cyclical economic downturns.